It’s the Number 1 question authors are asked in interviews: Where Do You Get Your Ideas?

 Starting in our own backyard, you can check out StoryADay’s very own writing prompts.
 During Story A Day May I post daily prompts, Every Wednesday in other months I post WriteOnWednesday challenges, where you can post right in the comments and get some immediate feedback.

 Each prompt is intentionally ambiguous, adaptable to any genre and style, and comes with a list of tips to help you delve deeper into the ideas.
-Try one today or download a copy of the 2014 StoryADay May writing prompts ebook, for free.
+Try one today or sign up to receive weekly prompts by mail.

 Easily the most fun prompt generator around: hit a button and spin!
 The Writer Igniter generates a fresh Character, Situation, Prop and Setting (with a picture for the setting).
 Useful for sparking an idea when you need a quick writing hit.

 Weekly writing prompts from the ultimate writers’ magazine.
 You can post 500 words about the prompt in the blog comments and see what other people have posted.